twelveand0/bigcode-evaluation-harness/README.md

 ## Changes

-In order to adapt to the model [codefuse-ai/CodeFuse-DeepSeek-33B](https://huggingface.co/codefuse-ai/CodeFuse-DeepSeek-33B), we have mainly made the following changes that need to clarity:
+To align with the model [codefuse-ai/CodeFuse-DeepSeek-33B](https://huggingface.co/codefuse-ai/CodeFuse-DeepSeek-33B), we have primarily implemented the following modifications that require clarification:

 1. The inferring format we used is as follows:
 ```